 This treatment will last between 30-45 minutes.
 This treatment is for relaxation and overall health and wellness, and therefore does not require a diagnostic intake.
 If you have any serious injuries or health complaints that you would like us to address, a full diagnostic intake will be required.

 Immediate results from treatment vary for each individual.
-It is important to honor your response to treatment, rest if you feel tired or go for a walk if you feel invigorated.
+It is important to honor your response to treatment and rest if you feel tired, or go for a walk if you feel invigorated.
 You may not feel anything noticeable at all.
 Sometimes it takes a few treatments to notice a change.
 It is also important to pay attention and to report back anything new or different as these can be helpful in guiding future treatments.

 In addition, please feel free to contact us with any questions regarding your visit or treatment either by email or by phone.

 We are practitioners of Chinese medicine.
 This means we do acupuncture, but that is not all!
 We have many tools in our tool box and many approaches to accomplish your wellness goals.